N. Korea’s Kim calls U.S. ‘our biggest enemy,’ says its hostile policies never change

 “Our foreign political activities ought to be focused and directed on subduing and defeating the United States, our biggest enemy, and the main obstacle to our revolutionary developments,” Kim said Friday.
 “No matter who is in power in the U.S., the true nature of the U.S. and its fundamental policies towards North Korea never change.”

-President-elect Joe Biden called Kim a “thug” during the election campaign, and North Korean state media last year called him a “rabid dog” who needs to be put down.
+President-elect Joe Biden called Kim a “thug” during the election campaign, and North Korean state media last year called Biden a “rabid dog” who needs to be put down.

 In October, North Korea displayed a huge, new intercontinental ballistic missile (ICBM) at a military parade in Pyongyang, although the weapon has yet to be tested.